lamnhan066/conditional_trigger/README.md

 </details>

-Use this method to check the Case:
+Use this method to check the conditions:

 ``` dart
 final state = await condition.check();